Homelessness: Rent and eviction

-Gentrification is a process in which a formerly affordable neighborhood becomes popular with wealthier people, raising housing prices and pushing poorer residents out.
-Gentrification can cause or influence evictions, foreclosures, and rent regulation.
+Gentrification is a process in which a formerly inexpensive neighborhood becomes more popular with wealthier people, increasing residential house prices and forcing poorer residents out.
+Gentrification may cause or influence evictions, foreclosures, and rent regulation.

 Increased wealth disparity and income inequality cause distortions in the housing market that push rent burdens higher, making housing unaffordable.

 In many countries, people lose their homes by government orders to make way for newer upscale high-rise buildings, roadways, and other governmental needs.
 The compensation may be minimal, in which case the former occupants cannot find appropriate new housing and become homeless.

 Mortgage foreclosures where mortgage holders see the best solution to a loan default is to take and sell the house to pay off the debt can leave people homeless.
 Foreclosures on landlords often lead to the eviction of their tenants.
-"The Sarasota, Florida, Herald Tribune noted that, by some estimates, more than 311,000 tenants nationwide have been evicted from homes this year after lenders took over the properties."
+"The Sarasota, Florida, Herald Tribune noted that, by some estimates, more than 311,000 tenants nationwide have been evicted from homes this year [2009] after lenders took over the properties."

 Rent regulation also has a small effect on shelter and street populations.
 This is largely due to rent control reducing the quality and quantity of housing.
 For example, a 2019 study found that San Francisco's rent control laws reduced tenant displacement from rent-controlled units in the short-term, but resulted in landlords removing thirty percent of the rent-controlled units from the rental market, (by conversion to condos or TICs) which led to a fifteen percent citywide decrease in total rental units, and a seven percent increase in citywide rents.

 Economics

-A substantial percentage of the U.S. homeless population are individuals who are chronically unemployed or have trouble managing their expenses.
-This can lead to poverty.
-Factors that can lead to economic struggle include neighbourhood gentrification (as previously discussed), drug addiction or gambling addiction, job loss, debt, chronic overspending of money, loss of money and/or assets due to divorce, death of breadwinning spouse, being denied jobs due to discrimination, living off of welfare or disability income, and many others.
+Lack of jobs that pay living wages, lack of affordable housing, and lack of health and social services can lead to poverty and homelessness.
+Factors that can lead to economic struggle include neighborhood gentrification (as previously discussed), job loss, debt, loss of money or assets due to divorce, death of breadwinning spouse, being denied jobs due to discrimination, and many others.

-Poverty

-Poverty is a significant factor in homelessness.
-Alleviation of poverty, as a result, plays an essential role in eliminating homelessness.
-Some non-governmental organizations (NGOs) have studied 'unconditional cash transfers' (UCTs) to low-income families and individuals to reduce poverty in developing countries.
-Despite their initial concern about UCT’s potentially negative effects on the recipients, the researchers found promising results.
-The study in Kenya found that assisted households increased their consumption and savings.
-While the families spent more on their food and food security, they did not incur any expenses on unnecessary goods or services.
-This study shows that a proper approach to poverty could effectively eliminate this factor as part of a solution to homelessness.
-Providing access to education and employment to low-income families and individuals must also be considered to combat poverty and prevent homelessness.
+Moreover, the absence of accessible healthcare and social services further compounds the economic struggle for many.
+Inadequate healthcare can lead to untreated illnesses, making it more demanding for certain individuals to maintain employment, perpetuating a continuous cycle of poverty.
+Social services, including mental health support and addiction treatment, are essential for addressing the root causes of economic hardship.
+However, limited access to these services leaves vulnerable populations without the necessary support systems, hindering their ability to escape poverty.